7Section7/HiFi-SoRaP-vulkan/README.md

 <details>
 <summary>3.
 Choose an Action to perform</summary>

-You must choose what action you want to do:
+You need to choose what action you want to do:

 * **Visualize spacecraft**: when the user press the start button in the Visualize Spacecraft tab, it will show a 3D viewer of the spacecraft with its 3 axes and the sunlight direction.
 Then, the user can set the initial rotation of the spacecraft by interacting with